Shamorie Ponds

-Shamorie Saequan Ponds (born June 29, 1998) is an American professional basketball player for the Astros de Jalisco of the Liga Nacional de Baloncesto Profesional (LNBP).
+Shamorie Saequan Ponds (born June 29, 1998) is an American professional basketball player for the Erdenet Miners of The League.
 He played college basketball for the St. John's Red Storm.

 High school career

 Ponds played high school basketball for Thomas Jefferson High School in Brooklyn, New York, where in 2016 he led the team to its first New York City title since 1954.
 He chose to attend nearby St. John's to play for coach Chris Mullin.

 Ponds was rated as a four-star recruit and ranked 37th overall recruit and 9th best point guard in the 2016 high school class.

 College career

 As a freshman, Ponds was one of the top freshmen in the Big East Conference, averaging 17.4 points and averaging 3.3 assists as the starting point guard for the Red Storm.
 At the close of the season, Ponds was named to the conference all-freshman team.

 Following his freshman year, Ponds became a top player in the Big East as a sophomore.
 Ponds made a national name for himself with standout performances in back to back upset wins over fourth-ranked Duke, top-ranked Villanova, as well as scoring 44 points, a Carnesecca Arena record, against the Marquette Golden Eagles.
 At the close of the season, Ponds was named first-team All-Big East and won the Haggerty Award as the top college player in the New York City metro area.

 Following his sophomore season, Ponds declared his eligibility for the 2018 NBA draft.
 He did not initially hire an agent.
-He decided to return to St. John’s for his junior season.
+He decided to return to St. John's for his junior season.
 Ponds averaged 19.7 points, 4.1 rebounds, 5.1 assists, and 2.6 steals in 35.1 minutes per game as a junior.
 He left St. John's for the NBA after the season concluded.